Pink-Crab/Perique-Registerables/docs/Taxonomy.md

 ## Using filter_args()

-filter_args() can be used to alter the post types properties at run time, based on operations and current state.
+filter_args() can be used to alter the taxonomy properties at run time, based on operations and current state.

 ```php
 class Secret_Tax extends Taxonomy {